LaWebcapsule/directus9/docs/guides/headless-cms/reusable-components.md

 ### Study the API Response

-To prevent frustration when building your front-end, it’s important you understand the structure of the JSON data that Directus returns for Many To Any (M2A) relationships.
+To prevent frustration when building your front-end, it’s important you understand the structure of the JSON data that Directus9 returns for Many To Any (M2A) relationships.

-- Complete your page builder data model inside Directus.
+- Complete your page builder data model inside Directus9.
 - Add some content.
 - Test your API calls.